GavinBremmer/developing-software-intro-assignment-4/README.md

 # Generic Typescript Package

-This is a generic typescript project that can be used as a boilerplate.
+This is a generic typescript project with a simple yargs function.

 This project contains the following packages: